sohail77/Transit/README.md

 **Polishing**

-Apart from the above mentioned I have also taken care some edge cases like, when there is no internet connection, when the user denies location permission, when the location is turned OFF etc.
+Apart from the above mentioned I have also taken care of some edge cases like, when there is no internet connection, when the user denies location permission, when the location is turned OFF etc.

 **References**